Go to website

 No one becomes an entrepreneur by taking a course.
 Entrepreneurship is one of those areas where, undoubtedly, you learn best by doing.
 However, we believe that there are basic facts – terminology, processes, best practices – that you can definitely brush up on, which can help you get started and avoid the most common pitfalls.

-Why is the course focused on startup entrepreneurship & not entrepreneurship in general?
+Starting Up: Why is the course focused on startup entrepreneurship and not entrepreneurship in general?

 Startup entrepreneurship is one of the strongest examples of modern entrepreneurship and over the past ten years, the buzz around it has increased.
 Now we think it’s time to bridge the knowledge gap and bring concrete tools to support the inspiration work done.
 Also, there’s a strong startup community around Aalto University, which is why it made a lot of sense for us to focus on startup entrepreneurship.